2006-2012 Toyota RAV4: fuel economy, engine, problems, photos

 Cons: Front seats lack support on long trips, no manual transmission available, rear gate opens toward the curb.

 Overall: Toyota RAV4 is a practical, easy to drive SUV with good fuel economy.
 Unless you really need extra power, we recommend a 4-cylinder model, as it is better on gas and easier to maintain.
-The 2.5L 4-cylinder engine in the 2009+ RAV4 is a better choice; the 2.5L RAV4 is reliable and with good care it shouldn't have too many problems.
+The 2.5L 4-cylinder engine in the 2009+ RAV4 is a better choice; it's more reliable and with good care it shouldn't have too many problems.
 There is a number of complaints about the oil consumption in the 2.4L 2AZ engine of the 2006-2008 RAV4.
 Considering this, it's a good idea to check the oil level regularly and keep it topped up.

 You might also be interested: